 05.03 Communications

-In implementing the inspection program set forth by this IMC, frequent communication between DL, the Regions and other offices within the NRC is encouraged.
-An inspection plan will be developed by the inspection team leader for each with assistance from DL, if needed.
-The Regions will implement the inspection plan with assistance from DL and other supporting organizations, if needed.
+In implementing the inspection program set forth by this IMC, frequent communication between DNRL, the Regions, and other offices within the NRC is encouraged.
+An inspection plan will be developed by the inspection team leader for each inspection with assistance from DNRL, if needed.
+The Regions will implement the inspection plan with assistance from DNRL and other supporting organizations, if needed.

 2516-06 LICENSE RENEWAL INSPECTIONS

+The LRIP implements IP 71002, “License Renewal Inspection,” and IP 71003, “Post-Approval Site Inspections for License Renewal.”

 06.01 Purpose

-The fundamental purpose of license renewal inspections is to ensure that there is reasonable assurance that the effects of aging will be managed consistent with the CLB during the .
+The fundamental purpose of license renewal inspections is to ensure that there is reasonable assurance that the effects of aging will be managed consistent with the CLB during the PEO or subsequent PEO.

 06.02 Policy